jacobxperez/rams/README.md

 	$ git clone https://github.com/jacobxperez/essentials.git

-*Keep in mind that this project is under active development and no stable version has been release.*
+*Keep in mind that this project is under active development and no stable version has been released.*

 ### Default Build

-The easiest way to include [Essentials](https://jacobxperez.github.io/essentials/) in your projects is by copying the pre-compiled CSS file into your project folder, and then link to it in HTML.
+The easiest way to include [Essentials](https://jacobxperez.github.io/essentials/) in your projects is by copying the pre-compiled CSS file into your project folder and then link to it in HTML.

 * [/css/style.css](https://github.com/jacobxperez/essentials/blob/master/css/style.css)

 ### Custom Build

-[Essentials](https://jacobxperez.github.io/essentials/) is build on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
+[Essentials](https://jacobxperez.github.io/essentials/) is built on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
 Use [style.less](https://github.com/jacobxperez/essentials/blob/master/css/style.less) for compiling all necessary modules for your website and [settings.less](https://github.com/jacobxperez/essentials/blob/master/css/less/settings.less) for adjusting the values of fonts, colors, padding and more.

 * [/css/style.less](https://github.com/jacobxperez/essentials/blob/master/css/style.less) (for compiling all LESS modules)
 * [/css/less/settings.less](https://github.com/jacobxperez/essentials/blob/master/css/less/settings.less) (for changing the settings)